How Many Acres for an Ag Exemption in Texas by County

 - Intensive farming (orchards, vineyards): May qualify with as few as 5 acres regardless of location

 The reasoning is practical.
 Land east of IH-35 in Travis County is Blackland Prairie - flat, fertile, and productive.
-Land west of the highway is Hill Country - rocky, hilly, and less productive per acre.
-You need more western acreage to support the same level of agricultural output.
+Land west is Hill Country - rocky, hilly, and less productive per acre.
+More western acreage is required to support the same agricultural output.

-This kind of geographic nuance is exactly why looking up your specific county matters more than relying on a statewide rule of thumb.
+This kind of geographic nuance is exactly why the county-specific rule matters more than any statewide rule of thumb.

 "Degree of Intensity" Matters More Than Raw Acreage

-Even in counties with a stated minimum, having enough acres doesn’t guarantee approval.
-Your appraisal district will evaluate whether your agricultural activity meets the degree of intensity standard for your area.
+Even in counties with a stated minimum, having enough acres does not guarantee approval.
+The CAD evaluates whether the activity meets the degree of intensity standard for the area.

 What Degree of Intensity Means in Practice

-For livestock, it typically comes down to stocking rates - how many animals per acre.
-Each county publishes guidelines or can tell you what they expect:
+For livestock, the test is stocking rate - how many animals per acre.
+Each county publishes guidelines or will state them by phone:

-- Williamson County requires a minimum of 2 animal units (roughly 2 cow-calf pairs or equivalent)
+- Williamson County: minimum 2 animal units (roughly 2 cow-calf pairs or equivalent)

-One cow on 50 acres won’t qualify anywhere.
-You need enough animals to demonstrate that the land is being managed as a real agricultural operation, not just a rural homestead with a pet cow.
+One cow on 50 acres does not qualify anywhere.
+The land must be managed as a real agricultural operation, not a rural homestead with a pet cow.

-For hay and crops, the standard is about production.
-Are you actually cutting and baling hay?
+For hay and crops, the standard is production.
+Cutting and baling?
 Selling or using the crop?
 Maintaining the fields with fertilizer, weed control, and proper equipment?
-A field of wild grass that you mow once a year isn’t a hay operation.
+A field of wild grass mowed once a year is not a hay operation.

 Counties Without Formal Minimums

-Collin County and Denton County don’t publish a hard minimum acreage number.
-Instead, they evaluate each application based on whether the operation meets the “prudent manager” test - would a reasonable farmer or rancher in the area operate the same way on that piece of land?
+Collin County and Denton County do not publish a hard minimum acreage.
+They evaluate each application against the "prudent manager" test - would a reasonable farmer or rancher in the area operate the same way on that piece of land?

 - Collin County requires at least 2 animal units year-round, regardless of acreage

-- Denton County requires that the land has been devoted to ag production for 5 of the past 7 years
+- Denton County requires the land to have been devoted to ag production for 5 of the past 7 years

-- Both counties expect documentation showing genuine agricultural production, not token activity
+- Both expect documentation showing genuine agricultural production, not token activity

-The lack of a published minimum doesn’t mean anything goes.
+The lack of a published minimum does not mean anything goes.
 It means the appraisal district has discretion, and they use it.

 Small Acreage Options